 - If you’re booking online beforehand, make sure to check reviews and pictures.

-- Ask for the door’s key to keep your valuable safe.
+- Ask for the door’s key to keep your valuables safe.

-Prices are usually the same as budget hotels, which I think lack the charm of a guest house but also let you reduce the accommodation costs of your trip.
+Prices are usually the same as budget hotels, which I think lack the charm of a guest house in comparison.
 So once in a while, why not?
 I usually book guest houses, inns and budget hotels via Booking.com.

 Cabins and cottages

-They should also be considered when travelers need to lower their accommodation costs since the most primitive ones are even cheaper than campsites.
+They shouldn't be forgotten by budget-minded travelers since the most primitive ones are even cheaper than campsites.
 As highlighted by WikiVoyage, cabins and cottages are located in remote areas, often in rural destinations.
 Most are actually close to hunting or fishing camps or camping sites.
-They can turn expensive for solo travelers but they are great for couples and groups.
+They can turn out to be expensive for solo travelers but they are great for couples and groups.

 For travelers ready to get involved

 You might already have had a local homestay experience when you were at school: I had a foreign correspondent in Bristol, England as part of a school program.
 I stayed at her place for a week and then she visited me in France.

 Local homestays are a great opportunity if you want to learn a foreign language and share a family’s culture and daily life.
 Provided that you work with them, you can even make some extra bucks.
 Travelers who need a place to stay for a month for free and who look for a truly immersive experience love this option.
 In Istanbul, I stayed for a week with a family with two children.
 I taught them English and in exchange, I was hosted and fed for free.